Alfaashh/Greedy-Coin-Change/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These are the instructions for setting up your project locally To get a local copy up and running follow these simple example steps.
+There are two ways to use this project:

+<strong>Quick Start</strong>: Download the executable (.exe) file from the Releases section.

+<strong>Local Setup</strong>: Follow these steps to set up the project on your local machine:

-### Installation
+### Local Installation

 1. Clone the repo
    ```sh